Science, Technology, Engineering & Math

 As a society, we can debate why this happens and what it means.
 As a college dedicated to women’s success, Douglass Residential College steps in to support women as they choose, study, and succeed in these rewarding and growing fields.

-Some of our programs are for networking and for fun—for the joy of learning and the joy of learning together.
-Most of our programs are open to any Rutgers woman because, ultimately, we want to increase the participation of Rutgers women in STEM.
+The Douglass Project features additional programs designed to enhance academic, professional, and personal development, many of which offer stipends, industry internships, or networking opportunities.
+Most of our programs are open to any Rutgers woman because, ultimately, we want to increase participation of Rutgers women in STEM.